Hugo-Carbiener/Hugo-Carbiener/README.md

 <img src="https://img.itch.zone/aW1hZ2UvMTc5ODcxMi8xMDU3NTEwMC5wbmc=/original/Jlx9dP.png" width="50%" height="50%">

-Lost in the Depths is single player game where your objective is to dig deep into the ground of an unknown planet to find its gem.
-You will have to dwell in the depths of a **procedurally generated** map, discover its biomes and collects tons of differents ores.
+Lost in the Depths is a single-player game where your objective is to dig deep into the ground of an unknown planet to find its gem.
+You will have to dwell in the depths of a **procedurally generated** map, discover its biomes and collect tons of different ores.
 As you dig your way down, oxygen will soon become an issue and you will have to plan accordingly.
 To do so, you can go back to your base and put your ores to use to upgrade your gear and craft oxygen relays.

 This project won the **jury price of the Unijam** and team members received rewards from **Ubisoft Annecy**, one of the sponsors of the event.

-I took part in this jam as **developer**, and I essentially developped the procedural generation of the map.
+I took part in this jam as **developer**, and I essentially developed the procedural generation of the map.
 In a way, our game takes from **Terraria** as you evolve in a 2D world and do things such as mining and crafting.
 But it also takes from 3D cubic/voxel games such as Minecraft as our 2D world is really a flat 3D scene.

 **Development insights**

 It has been an absolute blast to work on the procedural generation!
-Seeing our flat map gradually be filled with details: biome variations depending on the depth, unbreakable limits, ore generation, ore generation as veins, ore blending depending of the biome etc.
+Seeing our flat map gradually be filled with details: biome variations depending on the depth, unbreakable limits, ore generation, ore generation as veins, ore blending depending on the biome etc.

 <img width="628" alt="Capture d’écran 2022-11-23 174751" src="https://user-images.githubusercontent.com/41008899/203604819-808d4f66-c131-43e3-9a23-8c7a22cbff46.png">

 As you can see, the map is divided vertically into biomes.
-All three types of ore can be found in pretty much any biomes.
-Yet, their apparition rate follows a gaussian probability centered in the average height of the biome.
+All three types of ore can be found in pretty much any biome.
+Yet, their apparition rate follows a Gaussian probability centred on the average height of the biome.
 There is also a script that group the ores together as veins with variable sizes.

 We discussed adding caves and thought that if not done properly, caves would pretty much look like generation errors.
 Yet, when we added the elevator, it appeared that having a small cavity at the bottom of the elevator shaft would offer the player some space.
 As such, I implemented a method to dig out cavities based on several properties.